WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/b.md

 Don't use.
 Instead, use *closed, closed box, opaque testing*, or a contextually relevant term.

 ## blacklist, black list, black-list

+Don't use.
+Instead, use *deny list, blocklist, disallowed, unapproved*, or a contextually relevant term.

+For more information, see [Replacing established terms](https://make.wordpress.org/docs/style-guide/general-guidelines/inclusivity/#replacing-established-terms).

 ## blank

 Don't use as a verb to mean removing the contents of any element.
 Instead, use *clear*.